meejahnsnutshell/AWS_ML_Crypto/README.md

 /histo/backloadYear?type=histohour&fsym=BTC&tsym=USD&e=CCCAGG&limit=500&year=-1
 ```

-* Coin API calls will get all current cryptocurrency listed on Cryptocompare and will insert any new currency into the database.
+* Coin API calls will get all current cryptocurrency listed on Cryptocompare and will insert any new currency into the
+database.

 ## Making Predictions

-* Using the AWS console, ensure you have a datasource (which is data that AWS exports from your Redshift db to an S3
+* Create a datasource in the AWS console (data is exported from Redshift to S3) for your machine learning model.
+Models
-bucket) available for your machine learning model.
-Models can be created programatically or via the console - both use
-an existing datasource.
+can be created programmatically or via the console - both require an existing datasource.

 * To programatically create a model, set createmodel=true.
 Optional: modelId=xxxx&modelName=xxxx.
 Id and name are
 generated if not provided.
 Ex URIs: